Building a Welcoming Community in Greater Northampton

 - Thursday, 11:30 AM, St. John’s Church, 48 Elm St, Northampton

 The number of meals served doesn’t tell the whole story.
 Our efforts to provide high-quality food to our hungry neighbors has created a remarkable community.
 The guests who are welcomed at Manna meals come from varied backgrounds, but really they are simply our neighbors, any one who suffers from food insecurity in any way we are here to help.
-We serve veterans, the underemployed, families, those who have hit a rough patch, and those who are passing through.
 Our volunteers are an essential part of this community as well.
 Local college and high-school students, retirees, and others show up weekly to chop, serve, and offer friendship and a smile to all who attend.

 For a more detailed history of MANNA, please see “Food from Heaven MANNA Soup Kitchen Turns 30,” by Victoria Ix (originally published in Abundant Times: A publication of the Episcopal Diocese of Western Massachusetts, Winter 2016).